MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/botany/morphology.md

 The fruits of Acorus calamus are attached to a central axis, which is a common feature in many clustered fruit arrangements.
 Their pedicels, or the small stalks that attach the fruits to the stem, are short, measuring less than 1 cm (0.39 inches) in length.

+The following table shows in detail the morphological characteristics of Acorus calamus fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Berry  |